About the Department

 The History Department runs a variety of extra-curricular and enrichment opportunities for students to extend their love of the subject beyond the classroom.

 - An annual Year 7 trip to Tatton Park runs in June.
-During the visit they will take part in a medieval experience day, further developing their understanding of the time period.
+During the visit they take part in a medieval experience day, further developing their understanding of the time period.